markhaskamp/react_pomodoro/tasks.markdown

 ### Doing

+- on 'stop', add elapsed time, description to list of completed pomos

 ### To Do

-- stop button
 - keep list of attempted pomos
   - time of pomo
-  - completed
-  - interrupted
+  - description
 - breaks timer
 - pause button
 - abstract EA publish keys